evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 You need two datasets for comparison: **reference** and **current**.
 The reference dataset is optional.

 {% hint style="info" %}
-Refer to the [input data](../input-data/data-requirements.md) and [column mapping](../input-data/column-mapping.md) for more details on data preparation and requirements.
+Refer to the [input data](../input-data/data-requirements.md) and [column mapping](../input-data/column-mapping.md) for more details on data preparation.
 {% endhint %}

-# Using test presets
+# Using Test Presets

-Evidently has `test_presets` that group relevant tests together.
-You can use them as templates to test a specific aspect of the data or model performance.
+Evidently has **Test Presets** that group relevant Tests together.
+You can use them as templates to check a specific aspect of the data or model performance.

-You need to create a `TestSuite` object and specify the presets to include.
-You should also point to the current and reference dataset (if available).
+To apply the Preset, create a `TestSuite` object and specify the `presets` to include in the list of `tests`.
+You must also point to the current and reference dataset (if available).

-If nothing else is specified, the tests will run with the default parameters.
-The test conditions are generated automatically based on the provided reference dataset or heuristics.
+The tests will run with the default parameters if nothing else is specified.
+Evidently will automatically generate test conditions based on the provided reference dataset or heuristics.

 **Example 1**.
 To apply the `DataStabilityTestPreset`: